 Note: You can click & drag on the top border to expand the window height.
 Likewise, you can drag the eiConsole right window corner to expand the height and width of the eiConsole, as shown here.

 To preview the XML that will be generated, click the XML tab.

-You’ll see that you have three policy tags, each with sub-tags representing the fields within the record.
+You’ll see that you have 3 policy tags, each with sub-tags representing the fields within the record.

-You’re now done with the file specification, so you need to save it.
+You’re now done with the file specification, so save it.
 Click the Save Current File Spec button in the toolbar.